 To be eligible for carryover, you must be employed by an FSAFEDS-participating agency and actively making allotments from your salary from January 1 to December 31 of the previous benefit period.
 In addition, you must actively re-enroll in a health-care or limited-expenditure account during Open Season to use carryover.

-Medicare flex card qualifications
+Medicare flex card eligibility for seniors

 The senior flex card is usually linked to a Medicare Advantage plan.
 These optional plans combine Medicare and additional services into healthcare packages tailored specifically for seniors.
+But it is important to keep in mind, that very few advantage plans participate in the flex card program across the country.

-How to Know If Your Flex Card Is Legit
+How to Know If Your Flex Card Is Legit?

 You’re not the only one who feels this way!
 Countless people have contacted us, questioning if this is a genuine offer or a blatant hoax.
 For a total of $1,600 per year, the most extensive valid flex plan identified featured a $1,000 flex card and a $50 monthly debit card for other out-of-pocket expenses.
 That’s a lot less than the original asking price of $2,880.